 Working With Buyer Prospects and Clients

-There's a great deal of preparation involved in determining their needs, finding suitable properties and gathering information to help your buyer clients to make decisions.
+Working with buyer clients isn't just about driving them around, looking at homes or other properties.
+A great deal of preparation is involved in determining their needs, finding suitable properties, and gathering information to help your buyer clients make decisions.

 And if you're listing properties?
 Be prepared to stage and show your properties, and to arrange and be in place for open houses.
 Many agents make it a routine to attend others' open houses and they take time to view each week's new local listings as well.

 Some of today's real estate websites or third-party online sources can provide you with an IDX search solution tied to a customer relationship management system.
 When a buyer registers and uses the IDX, you can see the type, price range, and areas where the buyer is searching, as well as the homes they're viewing.